mikelee1313/graph-searchquery/Readme_search-spo_odb.md

 The searchRegion must match your Tenant regions.

 _Performing a search with application permission is limited to one geographic region.
 You must specify a value for the region property in your search request when you use application permissions to run a search.
-To get the region value for a tenant, use the dataLocationCode property of the siteCollection resource.
-For more information and examples, see Get the region value._
+To get the region value for a tenant, use the dataLocationCode property of the siteCollection resource._

 After running the script, the output will create a CSV file in the user local temp folder %temp%.